What was life like during the Great War for a town with one of the highest volunteer enlistment rates in the UK?

 This website includes:

-• A diary of a year in the life of the town of Langholm (1915).
+- A diary of a year in the life of the town.

 Why 1915?

-A single year has been selected to provide focus during a time of huge change.
-The year 1915 was chosen because of its significance on various levels:
+A single year has been selected for focus during a time of rapid change.
+1915 was chosen because of its significance on various levels:

 International

 1915 was the first full year of the Great War.
-It saw the attempted opening of a new front in the Dardanelles/Gallipoli peninsula in what is now Turkey, and major conflicts on the Western Front, including the Second Battle of Ypres and the Battle of Loos.
+It saw major conflicts on the Western Front and the attempted opening of a new front in the Dardanelles/Gallipoli.

 National (UK)